TechyMatt/terraform-azure-palo-hub/README.md

 ![PaloAlto Transit Architecture](images/Palo_Reference_Architecture.png?raw=true "PaloAlto Transit Architecture")

+**Important Note** This solution leverages Availability Zones through, as such you must only choose regions that support AZs.
+A full list can be found [here](https://docs.microsoft.com/en-us/azure/availability-zones/az-region#azure-regions-with-availability-zones).

 ## Overview of deployment

 This terraform workspace by default deploys a dual region setup within Azure (Central US & East US 2) deploying seperate Inbound and Outbound East West Palo Altos.
 The Palo Alto devices are deployed using bootstrapping leveraging Cloud-Init and documentation around that can be located at the [Palo Alto Documentation for Cloud Init](https://docs.paloaltonetworks.com/vm-series/10-0/vm-series-deployment/bootstrap-the-vm-series-firewall/create-the-init-cfgtxt-file/sample-init-cfgtxt-file.html#id114bde92-3176-4c7c-a68a-eadfff80cb29).
 Settings for the Bootstrapping can be located at the [Palo Alto Bootstrap settings](https://docs.paloaltonetworks.com/vm-series/10-0/vm-series-deployment/bootstrap-the-vm-series-firewall/bootstrap-the-vm-series-firewall-in-azure.html).